Ptujec/LaunchBar/README.md

 ## Installation

 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this repository.
-This includes the entire content, including screenshots, but it's not a large download.
+This includes the entire content, including screenshots, but it's still not a large download.

 **After downloading and unzipping, just double-click the `.lbaction` packages you want to use to install them.**